graygnuorg/sargon/README.md

 # Sargon

-Sargon is a Docker authorization plugin that controls container creation.
+Sargon is a docker authorization plugin that controls container creation.
-It decides whether privileged containers can be created and checks whether it is permitted to bind the requested host file system directories.
+It enables the administrator to excercise control over the containers that users are allowed to create and decide whether to permit creation of privileged containers, what parts of the host file system can be visible to containers via bind or volume mechanism, what memory limits to apply, etc.

 ## Building